Become a Member

 What Our Members Say:

-“I’ve struggled to learned Danish and have to speak it all the time at work, but I LOVE to get together with fellow Americans and just talk and laugh — it’s so relaxing!”
+“I’ve struggled to learn Danish and have to speak it all the time at work, but I LOVE to get together with fellow Americans and just talk and laugh — it’s so relaxing!”

 “The book group meets only about once a month, but one really gets to know the other members well in a very friendly atmosphere, where we discuss the book we have just read or whatever else seems interesting.
 There are always way too many snacks.”